We offer great flexibility to assist you in making your charitable donations.

 Stocks, Bonds, Mutual funds

 Contributing securities can be a cost-effective way to maximize philanthropic options while minimizing tax liability.
+Please contact The Community Foundation to obtain transfer instructions for a gift of securities.

 A gift of real estate may be a principal residence or vacation home, a farm, a commercial building, a subdivision lot or unimproved land.